 How to Tell If Equipment is Legitimately Safe

 Products that are truly intrinsically safe must stand up to a rigorous set of standards put forth by experts in the field of safety.
 Products that stand up to these standards and pass tests with flying colors are considered “certified.”
 There are many different agencies that certify intrinsically safe equipment.
 The primary European agency is called ATEX, the most prevalent United States agency is called UL, the most well-known Canadian agency is called CSA, and a general provider of certification across the globe is called IECEx.
 Any equipment that is purchased with the intention of protecting users should be certified by one of these agencies or any other reputable certification agency.
-Hopefully, the information above has provided some insight to the role of intrinsic safety in headset equipment and other workplace communication equipment.
+Hopefully, the information above has provided some insight into the role of intrinsic safety in headset equipment and other workplace communication equipment.
 For a truly safe work environment, look for intrinsically certified equipment.

 Follow Sensear and always be in the know.Follow @HearSensear